EPASA Stanford Students

 - Quarterly group reflection, 1 hour

-EPASA school-year tutor-mentors commit to up to three hours of tutoring and mentoring per week, in addition to quarterly trainings and reflections.
+EPASA school-year tutor-mentors commit to up to four hours of tutoring and mentoring per week, in addition to quarterly trainings and reflections.
 Tutor-mentors are highly encouraged to commit to EPASA for the full school year in order to develop quality relationships with their tutees.

 While you are only required to tutor once a week, it would be especially helpful if you could sign-up to tutor twice a week to address growing needs.